holoviz-dev/nbsmoke/README.md

 * * * * *

 Basic notebook smoke tests: Do they run ok?
-Do they contain lint?
+Do they contain lint? dummy

 * * * * *